mkkhg/test-site/index.rst

 We specialize in making organizations effective towards their goals.

-Currently, we provide solutions with:
+Currently, we provide solutions with issues in:

 - `Operational management  <https://vcoo.khyzhnyakgroup.com>`_
 - `Customer Support Centers/MSPs/IT departments <https://usc.khyzhnyakgroup.com>`_